DiviProject/Divi/documentation/RUNNING.md

 * `-conf=/etc/divi/divi.conf`

 Using our unit file won't place `datadir` and `divi.conf` under `~/.divi`.
 If you want to change those locations, you will need to modify unit file.

+### Daemon configuration

+If you want fluid support of auto-start it might be useful to add `reindex=1` into `divi.conf`.
+Motivation for this is that when daemon crashes database might corrupt, `reindex=1` will slow things a lot on restarts but will provide automatic robust experience.

+It makes sense to setup strong `rpcpassword`, `rpcuser` and `rpcallowip` in `divi.conf` to secure a bit this client.

+If wallet contains any funds, it needs to be encrypted with strong passphrase.